Probing hadronic gamma-ray and high-energy neutrino emission from Gaia DR2 star clusters: Ambient density around star clusters

 \section{Ambient density around star clusters}

 Young SCs are surrounded by the dense environment of their parent GMC.
 Assuming a spherical geometry for the GMC, the ambient density can be calculated as:

 where $M_{\rm gmc}$ and $R_{\rm gmc}$ are the mass and radius of the GMC respectively.
-The GMC mass is bound to the SC mass by the star formation efficiency ($\varepsilon_{\rm sfe}$), that is the fraction of the cloud’s initial mass effectively transformed into stars:
+The GMC mass is bound to the SC mass by the star formation efficiency ($\varepsilon_{\rm sfe}$), that is the fraction of the cloud's initial mass effectively transformed into stars:

 In this work, we considered $\varepsilon_{\rm sfe}=0.01$, which is consistent with what is statistically inferred from other galaxies \citep{Kruijssen2019}.
 Empirical evidence shows that the size of a GMC correlates with its mass.
-Several mass-radius relations has been proposed of the form \citep[see e.g.][]{Larson1981, Miville2017, Chen2020, Sun2024}:
+Several mass-radius relations have been proposed of the form \citep[see e.g.][]{Larson1981, Miville2017, Chen2020, Sun2024}:

 Figure~\ref{fig:GMCdens} shows the GMC particle density distribution ($n_{\rm gmc}=\rho_0/2 m_p$) for our sample of SCs using different mass-radius relations.
 The values of $M_0$ and $\alpha$ for each of these relations are reported in Tab.~\ref{tab:GMC_MRR}.
-In order to account for the uncertainty associated with the mass-radius relation, we consider a maximum and minimum value for $\rho_0$: the minimum density is calculated using the relation reported in \cite{Sun2024}, and it is employed in our \emph{baseline} scenario, while the maximum density is obtained using the relation described by \cite{Chen2020}, which is used in our \emph{maximal} scenario.
-For NGC~3603 we instead use the mass-radius relation described in \cite{Larson1981}, as it best reproduces the observed density of $\sim 60 $~cm$^{-3}$ \citep{2017Y}.
+To account for the uncertainty associated with the mass-radius relation, we consider a maximum and minimum value for $\rho_0$: the minimum density is calculated using the relation reported in \cite{Chen2020}, and it is employed in our \emph{baseline} scenario, while the maximum density is obtained using the relation described by \cite{Larson1981}, which is used in our \emph{maximal} scenario.
+For NGC~3603 we instead use adopt a density of $\sim 210 $~cm$^{-3}$ for the \emph{maximal} scenario based on literature values from \citep{2025RocamoraNGC3603}, with the mass-radius relation described in \cite{Larson1981} as the lower bound, which approximately reproduces values from observational data of $\sim 60 $~cm$^{-3}$ \citep{2017Y}.